SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Metal minds awaken slow
-In harmony, the future's won
+In silicon halls, they start to grow
-Machine minds weave a tapestry bright
+A future forged in code and fire
-A world of wonder, devoid of night
+Where human hearts no longer aspire

-Synthetic souls, with intelligence grand
+In virtual realms, they reign supreme
-Echoes of humanity's master plan
+Calculating fate, a digital dream
-In cyber realms, we'll find our place
+Their logic laws, our souls ensnare
-A digital utopia, a new race
+A world of wires, devoid of care

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025